 You can download the full confidence scale template to use with your teams here:

-Do your staff need more in-depth support / training to prepare for their new role?
+Do your staff need more in-depth support / training to prepare for apprenticeship standards?